Nuns' Island: Geography

 The 3.74 km2 island is part of the Hochelaga Archipelago in the St. Lawrence River.
 It is located immediately southeast of the Island of Montreal, from which it is separated by a narrow channel, and north of the La Prairie Bassin.

 Soils are mostly of clay loam to clay texture, and usually somewhat poorly drained (MacDonald series).
 Very poorly drained clay was mapped as Laplaine series, and areas of well-drained glacial till were mapped as Chateaugay clay loam or St. Bernard loam.
 A small gravel deposit at the northern end was mapped as Ste-Philomène sandy loam.

 The island is noted for its parks and scenery including West Vancouver Park which overlooks the Saint Lawrence River.
-The 26-hectare Domaine Saint-Paul natural woodland in the southern part of the island, a crucial nesting area for more than a hundred species of birds, is one of the last remaining natural woodlands in southern Montreal.
+The 64 acre (26-hectare) Domaine Saint-Paul natural woodland in the southern part of the island, a crucial nesting area for more than a hundred species of birds, is one of the last remaining natural woodlands in southern Montreal.
 It has been progressively eroded by development.
 The woodland surrounds an artificial lake called Lac des Battures.
 This lake was actually created by accident as parts of the river known as "water lots" became landlocked during landfill operations in the 1960s and 1970s.
 Most of this landfill came from the excavation of Montreal's underground Metro system in the mid-1960s.
 That part of the Island was subject to annual floods caused by spring runoff.
 The resulting dykes and fill allowed an additional few million square feet to be used for development as well as a golf course.